 Dates: Dec.
 26–30, 9 a.m.–4 p.m. (extended care available)

 Ages: Grades 1–5

-With camps focused on themes from Chitty Chitty Bang Bang to musical theater, to winterfest, SCT will be a great venue for your budding actor.
-There are also a variety of one-day drama seminars on topics such as stage make-up, physical comedy and stage combat for grades 6–12.
-One-day workshops cost $85–$105.
+SCT will be a great venue for your budding actor.
+There are also a variety of one-day drama seminars for children grades 6-12.

 Seattle Children's Museum: Discovery Days

 Where: Seattle Center

 Dates: One-day camps, 9 a.m.–4 p.m. (with a half day option), on days from Dec.
 19-23 and Dec.
 26-30

 The Children's Museum has a bevy of cool-themed activities planned for each day camp.
 Inquire about sibling and 5-day discounts available.

 Where: Lake City, Ballard and Columbia City Gyms, Seattle